-Glenbuchat Castle is closed because of unsafe masonry, and not expected to reopen until spring 2015.
+Glenbuchat Castle is currently closed because of unsafe masonry.
+We understand that the closure is likely to continue until the start of the 2016 season, though during this time the castle may be viewed externally.
 For the moment the remainder of this page is as written before the closure took place.
 Glenbuchat Castle is located on a bluff above the River Don.
 It was built in 1590 for John Gordon of Cairnbarrow and his wife Helen on the occasion of their wedding.
 This is recorded in the stone above the entrance together with the motto "nothing on earth remains bot faime", or "nothing lasts without good repute".

 Glenbuchat is an excellent example of a "Z" plan castle.
 This means it has one main rectangular block, with two smaller rectangular blocks placed at opposing corners of the main block.
 Glenbuchat Castle is roofless above the first floor, but it is otherwise well preserved and you can gain a good idea of the layout and the accommodation it provided.